Zerium-99/Lithium/README.md

 - Host ( Domain used to expose beEF)
 - https (Enables secure communication when properly configured)
 - allow_reverse_proxy (Required when using tunneling services like Ngrok)

+> [!IMPORTANT]
+>  > Never share your ngrok authtoken, this could lead to potential attacks by malicious hackers, such as exposing your identity, consuming your network resources or even ban your account for TOS violation.

 When the replacement is done, BeEF gets automatically executed.
 ### Hosting the URL